sinak/stripe-blog-posts/1 - Pizzanet.md

 ###The Designer Pizza
 The launch was heralded by some great headlines: "'CYBERCHOW'-TO-GO ROLLS ONTO THE INFOBAHN" (Albany Times Union), "PIE A LA MODEM" (The Washington Post), "HACKERS PUNCH UP A PIZZA" (Post Tribune).

 The LA Times' article, entitled [On-Line Pizza Is Clever but Only Half-Baked](http://articles.latimes.com/1994-08-25/business/fi-31168_1_pizza-hut), is a fun artefact fun to read.
-The author - Michael Schrage, at the time a research associate at MIT – doesn’t think much of of the idea though:
+The author - Michael Schrage, at the time a research associate at MIT – didn’t think much of the idea:

 > Still, as computationally clever as on-line ordering may be, it misses the point of what this medium can do.
 Fundamentally, there's not much difference between ordering a pizza over the phone and ordering one on-line.
 The transaction is basically a commodity.
 The trick is to figure out new ways to create value for the customer.